Summary of advisory vs. DIY investment

 provide holistic financial

 planning services like a CFP would.
-Their fees can also vary, especially for
+Their fees can also vary, especially

 more complex investment management services.